Rajesh Hebbar: Biography

-Hebbar was born in an Udupi Brahmin family settled in Palakkad in 1967.
-He is married to Anitha and has three children Akash, Varsha and Raksha.
+Hebbar was born in a family settled in Palakkad in 1967.
+He is married to Anitha and has three children, Akash, Varsha and Raksha.
 He has a sister, Monisha, living in the United States with her husband and two children.
 He completed his studies from Victoria College, Palakkad.

-He began his career shooting a short film Mirage.
+He began his career shooting a short film, Mirage.
 Hebbar is also a freelance writer with a number of short stories and poems to his credit.
 He acts in Malayalam films and serials.
 Rajesh has won the Kerala state critics award for second best actor in television in 2007, the Asiavision Award for Best Supporting Actor in 2011, the Kerala State Television Award for second best actor for his work in the telefilm Tik Tik and the Asianet award for best actor in a negative role in 2012 for his role in the serial Ammakili.
 He is well known for his roles in serials like Orma, Ammakili, Unniyarcha and Sundari.
 His notable roles in movies include Innathe Chintha Vishayam and Manassinakkare.